CompleteCar

 • Inoffensive styling

-Like any self-respecting EV, the MGS6 has a smoothed-off, slippery shape that's great for cutting through the air with the utmost of aerodynamic efficiency (its coefficient of drag is an impressively low 0.27), if not so hot for making the new S6 visually stand out among a crowd of its peers.
+Like any self-respecting EV, the MGS6 has a smoothed-off, slippery shape that's great for cutting through the air with the utmost of aerodynamic efficiency (its coefficient of drag is an impressively low 0.27).

-It's not ugly, of course, and it wears the corporate look of other MGs, like the IM cars (not available in Ireland as yet) and the smaller S5, complete with sleek LED front light signatures and a full-width bar of illumination at the back.
+It wears the corporate look of other MGs, like the IM cars (not available in Ireland) and the smaller S5, complete with a sleek LED front light signature and a full-width bar of illumination at the back.

-One good thing is that MG has kept the roofline high all the way to the tailgate, maximising interior space, and the last point to note is that the base car has 19-inch wheels, while all higher-grade cars run on 20s.
-We're assuming that Irish-market cars will be specified in largely the same way as the UK models we tested.
+MG has kept the roofline high all the way to the tailgate, maximising interior space, and the last point to note is that the base car has 19-inch wheels, while higher-grade cars run on 20s.

 Dimensions of the 2026 MGS6 EV